Mobile Coverage Analysis using Crowdsourced Data: Methodology

-One traditional approach to estimating mobile coverage areas from crowdsourced data is to use computational geometry.
-For example, constructing a convex hull around all the geolocated points where service was observed.
+One traditional approach to estimating mobile coverage areas from crowdsourced data is to use computational geometry, for example by constructing a convex hull around all the geolocated points where service was observed.
 The convex hull provides a simple approximate boundary of the network's coverage.
 If a geographic area lies outside this hull, it can be flagged as a potential coverage hole.
 This method is conceptually straightforward and computationally efficient.
-Yet, convex hull method tends to overgeneralise as it cannot represent concavities, internal holes, or irregular coverage boundaries, and it is strongly affected by outliers or widely spaced points \cite{Neidhardt2013, s23010352}.
+Yet, the convex hull method tends to overgeneralise because it cannot represent concavities, internal holes, or irregular coverage boundaries and it is strongly affected by outliers or widely spaced points \cite{Neidhardt2013, Brunello2013}.

-In our approach, we model coverage estimation as a one‑class classification (novelty‑detection) problem. given geolocated measurements that evidence usable service (the "inliers"), learn the support of that distribution and treat points outside as likely weak or no coverage.
-The One‑class SVM (OC-SVM) algorithm \cite{10.1162/089976601750264965} estimates a function \(f(x)\) whose sign indicates membership in the learned support.
-The prediction \(f(x)\ge0\) denotes coverage area, where \(f(x)<0\) denotes the otherwise.
-Unlike convex geometric baselines, the kernelised decision boundary can be highly non‑convex, capturing concavities and internal holes driven by terrain, clutter, or shadowing.
-In practice we use the Radial Basis Function (RBF) kernel to obtain smooth, locality‑aware boundaries that wrap around dense regions of positive evidence without being pulled by isolated outliers.
+In our approach, we model coverage estimation as a one-class classification (novelty-detection) problem: given geolocated measurements that evidence usable service (the "inliers"), we learn the support of that distribution and treat points outside it as likely weak or no coverage.
+The One-Class SVM (OC-SVM) algorithm \cite{10.1162/089976601750264965} estimates a function \(f(x)\) whose sign indicates membership in the learned support.
+The prediction \(f(x)\ge0\) denotes coverage, whereas \(f(x)<0\) indicates a lack of coverage.
+Unlike convex geometric baselines, the kernelised decision boundary can be highly non-convex, capturing concavities and internal holes driven by terrain, clutter, or shadowing.
+In practice, we use the Radial Basis Function (RBF) kernel to obtain smooth, locality-aware boundaries that wrap around dense regions of positive evidence without being pulled by isolated outliers.
 This mirrors common use of one-class SVM in anomaly detection, where the algorithm learns the region occupied by "normal" data and flags deviations as anomalies.